docsforadobe/javascript-tools-guide/4 - User-Interface Tools/types-of-controls.rst

 that creates the scrollbar define values for the value, minvalue and maxvalue properties.
-Scrollbars are often created with an associated EditText field to display the current value of the scrollbar, and to allow setting the scrollbar’s position to a specific value.
+Scrollbars are often created with an associated EditText field to display the current value of the scrollbar, and to allow setting the scrollbar's position to a specific value.
-This example creates a scrollbar with associated StaticText and EditText elements within a panel: dlg.sizePnl = dlg.add(‘panel’, undefined, ‘Dimensions’);
+This example creates a scrollbar with associated StaticText and EditText elements within a panel: dlg.sizePnl = dlg.add('panel', undefined, 'Dimensions');
-dlg.sizePnl.widthSt = dlg.sizePnl.add(‘statictext’, undefined,
+dlg.sizePnl.widthSt = dlg.sizePnl.add('statictext', undefined,
-‘Width:’);
+'Width:');
-dlg.sizePnl.widthScrl = dlg.sizePnl.add(‘scrollbar’, undefined,
+dlg.sizePnl.widthScrl = dlg.sizePnl.add('scrollbar', undefined,
 300, 300, 800);
-dlg.sizePnl.widthEt = dlg.sizePnl.add(‘edittext’);
+dlg.sizePnl.widthEt = dlg.sizePnl.add('edittext');

 ListBox
 DropDownList